AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

 As we've seen previously, we can use a type such as :ada:`Integer_Access` to allocate objects dynamically.
-However, we cannot use this type to refer to variables, for example.
+However, we cannot use this type to refer to declared objects, for example.
 In this case, we have to use an access-to-variable type such as :ada:`Integer_Access_All`.
 Also, if we want to access constants, we use a type such as :ada:`Integer_Access_Const`.

 Access attribute